Wallis Simpson, Duchess of Windsor – Emerald Engagement Ring

 The new ring was set in 18ct Yellow Gold with the main Emerald now surrounded by Round Brilliant Cut diamonds in a floral design.

 After her death, the ring & the original platinum mount (together with the rest of her jewellery collection) was sold at auction at Sotheby’s in 1987.
+The ring was purchased by Mr Laurence Graff and given to his wife.

 The proceeds from the sale were donated to Pasteur Institute in Paris